Kurdish language: Zazaki and Gorani

 Zaza–Gorani languages, which are spoken by communities in the wider area who identify as ethnic Kurds, are not linguistically classified as Kurdish.
-Zaza-Gorani is classified as adjunct to Kurdish, although authorities differ in the details. groups Kurdish with Zaza Gorani within a "Northwestern I" group, while Glottolog based on Encyclopædia Iranica prefers an areal grouping of "Central dialects" (or "Kermanic") within Northwest Iranic, with Kurdish but not Zaza-Gorani grouped with "Kermanic".
+Zaza-Gorani is classified as adjunct to Kurdish, although authorities differ in the details.
+Windfuhr (2009) groups Kurdish with Zaza Gorani within a "Northwestern I" group, while Glottolog based on Encyclopædia Iranica prefers an areal grouping of "Central dialects" (or "Kermanic") within Northwest Iranic, with Kurdish but not Zaza-Gorani grouped with "Kermanic".

 Gorani is distinct from Northern and Central Kurdish, yet shares vocabulary with both of them and there are some grammatical similarities with Central Kurdish.
 The Hawrami dialects of Gorani includes a variety that was an important literary language since the 14th century, but it was replaced by Central Kurdish in the 20th century.

 European scholars have maintained that Gorani is separate from Kurdish and that Kurdish is synonymous with the Northern Kurdish group, whereas ethnic Kurds maintain that Kurdish encompasses any of the unique languages or dialects spoken by Kurds that are not spoken by neighbouring ethnic groups.

 Gorani is classified as part of the Zaza–Gorani branch of Indo-Iranian languages.
 The Zaza language, spoken mainly in Turkey, differs both grammatically and in vocabulary and is generally not understandable by Gorani speakers but it is considered related to Gorani.
 Almost all Zaza-speaking communities, as well as speakers of the closely related Shabaki dialect spoken in parts of Iraqi Kurdistan, identify themselves as ethnic Kurds.

-According to M. Leezenberg, the term "Kurdish dialect" could refer to either a "dialect of the Kurdish branch of Northwestern Indo-Iranian languages" (such as Kurmanji and Sorani), or a "dialect spoken by people who consider themselves Kurds" (such as Zaza and Gorani).
-He added that the situation of Zazas, who overwhelmingly identified as Kurds, and Goranis, who were certainly Kurds and identified as such, was opposite from the situation of Yazidis, who spoke a Kurdish language but for religious reasons often did not identify as Kurds and were not seen as Kurds by other Kurds until the rise of secular nationalism.

 Geoffrey Haig and Ergin Öpengin in their recent study suggest grouping the Kurdish languages into Northern Kurdish, Central Kurdish, Southern Kurdish, Zaza, and Gorani, and avoid the subgrouping Zaza–Gorani.

 Professor Zare Yusupova has carried out much work and research into the Gorani dialect (as well as many other minority/ancient Kurdish dialects).